Luke Raley Player Props: Rays vs. Padres

 Luke Raley At The Plate

-- In 53.8% of his 52 games this season, Raley has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Raley has picked up a hit in 54.7% of his 53 games this year, with more than one hit in 24.5% of them.

-- In 19.2% of his games this year, he has hit a home run, and 6.8% of his trips to the plate.
+- Looking at the 53 games he has played this season, he's hit a long ball in 10 of them (18.9%), and in 6.7% of his trips to the dish.

-- Raley has driven home a run in 17 games this year (32.7%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on three occasions..
+- Raley has had at least one RBI in 32.1% of his games this season (17 of 53), with more than one RBI seven times (13.2%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.